omararcx/content/src/content/lesson/what-is-the-internet.md

 ### If the Internet is all text… then, when I’m navigating, Am I going to see only text???
 How horrible!!!

 Well, browsers are equipped with "magical" windows.
 If you see through those windows you will see the world as it is: No Text!!
 The browser must perform all the functions that all other applications in your computer will accomplish.
-Like representing images, videos, text, sounds, etc., the browser is so great that there are even computers – like the Google Chromecast – that only come with a browser.
+Like representing images, videos, text, sounds, etc., the browser is so great that there are even computers – like the Google Chromebook – that only come with a browser.

 > :tv: [Click here](https://www.youtube.com/watch?v=83Y4jEgnaAA) to access a video that explains how a Google ChromeBook works.